-The grounds for the appeal will be considered by a senior representative of the University, namely the Principal, Vice Principal or a Governor, who has not previously been involved with the matter.
+The grounds for the appeal will be considered by a senior representative of the University who has not previously been involved with the matter.
 Where grounds for appeal can be established, an Appeal Panel will be constituted.
-The Appeal Panel will be chaired by the Principal, Vice Principal or a Governor and include two other governors or senior members of academic staff who have not previously been involved with the matter.
+The Appeal Panel will be chaired by a member of the University's Senior Management and include two other senior members of academic staff who have not previously been involved with the matter.

 The Appeal Panel will have access to all documentation concerning the case and to any written submissions the student or any other party wishes the Panel to consider.
 The Panel may instigate such additional enquiries as it considers appropriate.